Yoshie2000/speedrun-retime-extension/README.md

 It is also possible to add "loads" for loading times, at the end you will be given the RTA and IGT of the run.

+## Installation
+1. Download the latest release from this page (to your right, there should be a "releases" section).

+2. Install the .zip extension using a guide of your choice (e.g. [this YouTube video](https://youtu.be/vW8W19W_X0I))

 ## How to use
 1. Click on the extension icon.
 If it detects a video on the current page, there will be a "START" button.
 Click it to start the extension.